python/cpython/Doc/library/argparse.rst

    >>> parser = argparse.ArgumentParser(
    ...     description='A foo that bars',
-   ...     epilog="And that's how you'd foo a bar")
+   ...     epilog='And that's how you'd foo a bar')
    >>> parser.print_help()
    usage: argparse.py [-h]